Yay! How exciting you are coming to Whistler!

 We also have five lakes in Whistler, with lots of water fun.
 You can swim, go white water rafting, canoe, paddle board, kayak, fish, sail, and so much more!
 Recreational trails link the entire village from end to end so you and your family are safe to ride bikes, walk, or jog, no need for a car in this happening resort town.
 Once you get to the village, it’s all walking streets only.

 There is no need to exert yourself, Whistler has so many relaxing things to do for those lazy days.
 Grab a coffee or tea in one of the many coffee shops and tea houses.
-And don’t forget to visit Purebread, our favourite goodie shop with specialties with names like “Crack” and “Adult Cookies.”
+And don’t forget to visit Purebred, our favorite goodie shop with specialties with names like “Crack” and “Adult Cookies.”
 You will quickly see why these sweet treats are so addictive.
 And while you are near Purebread and David’s Tea, make sure you get your photo taken at the Olympic Rings or watch people skate on the free ice rink (skates are also available for rent).

 If you are looking for some culture, we have that too.
 You can visit the excellent Squamish Lil’wat Culture Centre to explore the music, art, and history of the area’s First Nations.
 Make sure you catch an opening tour that begins with drumming and a short movie.
 Grab some venison chilli with bannock at their café.
 And don’t leave without going into their amazing gift shop on the lower level, which sells some beautiful things you won’t see anywhere else!

 At night you can catch a movie at the movie theater or maybe a play at the Whistler Art Center, also located in the village.
-And in the summer time they have lots of fun workshops for children and youth.
-If you are into night life, you can also join in the fun at any one of the many nightclubs where dancing is also on the menu.
+And in the summertime they have lots of fun workshops for children and youth.
+If you are into nightlife, you can also join in the fun at any one of the many nightclubs where dancing is also on the menu.

 If you want something quieter, you must head to the Scandinave Spa in Whistler.
 It’s one of the most relaxing places in Whistler, with outdoor hot and cold plunge baths and indoor steam and sauna rooms, with beautiful outdoor fireplaces and seating.
-And you can book an amazing massage, or just relax in the quiet room with the peaceful mountain views.
+And you can book an amazing massage, or just relax in a quiet room with peaceful mountain views.